devshank3/devshank3.github.io/_posts/2024-12-11-JetScanThoughtProcess.md

 Note: While writing this blog post, ensure to maintain a balance between technical jargon and accessible language to keep your readers engaged and make the content understandable to a wider audience.

+I will complete this blog when baby hippo rolls !
 ---